Back Health

-Back Health: How I got Past Nine Months of Pain
+How I got Past Eleven Months of Pain

-I tried all sorts of things for the pain, but in the end, I'm quite certain that what helped the most was the advice given in the book Back Mechanic by renowned back specialist Professor Stuart McGill; I highly recommend his approach.
+I tried all sorts of things for the pain, but in the end, I'm quite certain that what helped the most was the advice given in the book Back Mechanic by renowned back specialist Professor Stuart McGill.
+I highly recommend the book and his approach.

 Avoiding pain was the most important takeaway for me.
 The goal is to "build" an ever-growing pain-free buffer.
 I did this in the following ways.
 Most of these are from McGill's book and are explained in it.